 - Stuff the cone: Hold the cone upright and gently open the pocket.
 Spoon filling into the cone, packing it to about 1 ½ inches (4 cm) from the top.

 - Seal the cone: Brush glue around the inside rim, pinch closed, and press firmly to seal the triangle.
 Repeat for all wraps.
+They seal fully in the oven as they bake.

-3. How to Cook the Samosas
+3. Bake the Samosas

 - Cook until golden brown on the outside and warmed through on the inside.
+Rotate the baking sheet halfway through so the samosa wraps crisp evenly.
+(If making ahead, warm the filling slightly in the microwave or saucepan to reduce baking time.)

 4. Make the Sauce and Serve

-- Re-crisp at 350°F in the oven (8 minutes) or 320°F in the air-fryer (3 minutes).
+- Re-crisp at 350°F in the oven for about 8 minutes.

-❄️ How to Freeze Baked Samosa Wraps
+❄️ How to Freeze Tortilla Samosa Wraps

 Cool Completely: Let the samosa wraps cool to room temperature after baking.